-The California Board of Recreation and Park Certification is to assure the general public and employing agency of the competence of recreation, park, and therapeutic recreation professionals by certifying that they meet prescribed standards.
+The California Board of Recreation and Park Certification process assures the general public and employing agency of the competence of recreation, park, and therapeutic recreation professionals by certifying that they meet prescribed standards.

 Recreation Therapist Certification